Al-Qaida's Yemen branch says leader Khalid al-Batarfi dead in unclear circumstances

 In the announcement, the group said Saad bin Atef al-Awlaki would take over as its leader.
 The U.S. has a $6 million bounty on him, saying al-Awlaki “has publicly called for attacks against the United States and its allies.”

-The Yemen branch of al-Qaida has seen by Washington as the terror network’s most dangerous branch ever since its attempt in 2009 to bomb a commercial airliner over the United States.
+The Yemen branch of al-Qaida has been seen by Washington as the terror network’s most dangerous branch ever since its attempt in 2009 to bomb a commercial airliner over the United States.
 It claimed responsibility for the 2015 deadly attack in Paris on the French satirical weekly Charlie Hebdo.
+But their overseas operations have waned in recent years.

+“Although in decline, AQAP remains the most effective terrorist group in Yemen with intent to conduct operations in the region and beyond,” a recent United Nations report on al-Qaida said.

+Estimates provided to the U.N. put AQAP’s total forces as numbering between 3,000 and 4,000 active fighters and passive members.
+The group raises money by robbing banks and money exchange shops, as well as smuggling weapons, counterfeiting currencies and ransom operations, according to the U.N.

-Al-Batarfi took over as the head of the branch, known by the acronym AQAP, in February 2020.
+Al-Batarfi took over as the head of the branch in February 2020.
 He succeeded leader Qassim al-Rimi, who was killed by a U.S. drone strike ordered by then-President Donald Trump.
 Al-Rimi had claimed responsibility for the 2019 attack at the U.S. Naval Air Station Pensacola in which a Saudi aviation trainee killed three American sailors.

+Under al-Batarfi, AQAP fell further under the influence of al-Qaida fighter Saif al-Adl, now believed to have led the militant group after the killing of Ayman al-Zawahiri in a U.S. drone strike in Afghanistan in 2022.
+That came as Yemen has been locked in a war between the Houthi rebels, who hold the capital, Sanaa, and a Saudi-led coalition backing the country’s exiled government based in Aden.

+“Since 2020, Saif al-Adel has been able to convince al-Batarfi of his strategic approach, focused on confronting Western states and their allies in Yemen — the Saudi-led coalition, the Aden-based government, the United Arab Emirates and its allies — rather than confronting the Iranian-backed Houthi movement,” a 2023 report by the Sanaa Center for Strategic Studies said.

 Al-Batarfi, born in Riyadh, Saudi Arabia, traveled to Afghanistan in 1999 and fought alongside the Taliban during the U.S.-led invasion.
 He joined AQAP in 2010 and led forces in taking over Yemen’s Abyan province, according to the U.S.

-In 2015, he was freed after an AQAP raid that saw the militants capture Mukalla, the capital of Yemen’s largest province, Hadramawt, amid the chaos that followed Yemen’s Houthi rebels seizing the capital, Sanaa, and as a Saudi-led coalition started a war against the Houthis.
+In 2015, he was freed after an AQAP raid that saw the militants capture Mukalla, the capital of Yemen’s largest province, Hadramawt, amid the chaos of the war.
 A photo at the time showed al-Awlaki with a Kalashnikov rifle, posing inside a government palace there.

 In 2020, there had been claims that al-Bartafi had been detained, which later were denied.
-In 2021, he referred to the Jan.
+In 2021, he appeared in a militant video and referred to the Jan.
 6 riot at the U.S. Capitol as “only the tip of the iceberg of what will come to them, God willing.”

+Associated Press writer Ahmed al-Haj in Sanaa, Yemen, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.